Bakht-un-Nissa Begum

 Bakht-un-Nissa Begum (c.
 1547 – 2 June 1608) was a Mughal princess and a daughter of the Mughal emperor Humayun.
+She was governor of Kabul from 1581 until her death.

 Birth

 Bakht-un-Nissa Begum was born in 1547 in Badakhshan.
 Her mother was Mah Chuchak Begum.
 On the night of her birth Humayun had a dream, and it occurred to him that she be named Bakht-un-Nissa.
 Her siblings included Mirza Muhammad Hakim, Farrukh Fal Mirza, Sakina Banu Begum, and Amina Banu Begum.

 Marriages

 Shah Abdul Ma'ali

+A Persian miniature of Shah Abu'l Ma‘ali, as a scholar, by Dust Muhammad, 1556–64.

-During Mah Chuchak Begum's rule at Kabul, Shah Abdul Ma'ali, who belonged to the family of the great Sayyids of Termez, who had escaped from the prison at Lahore, arrived at Kabul and approached her for refuge.
+During Mah Chuchak Begum's rule at Kabul, Shah Abu'l Ma'ali, who belonged to the family of the Sayyids of Termez, who had escaped from the prison at Lahore, arrived at Kabul and approached her for refuge.
 Mah Chuchak welcomed him, was generous to him and gave her daughter Bakht-un-Nissa Begum's hand in marriage to him.
 However, soon Abdul Ma'ali grew tired of the dominating and interfering ways of Mah Chuchak.
 He wanted Kabul for himself.
 So he killed Mah Chuchak in 1564.
 Hakim Mirza was rescued by Sulaiman Mirza of Badakshan, who defeated and killed Abdul Ma'ali and helped Mirza Hakim to keep his hold over Kabul.